 - Large market

 Why it’s awesome: It might not be everyone’s cup of tea, but Patpong is one of the best places to experience Bangkok’s famous adult side.
 One of the city’s major red light districts, it is also a fun place for a night out.
 The bars welcome groups of friends and couples and, while it’s certainly there if you’re seeking it, there’s no need to feel obliged to indulge in any of the adult-centred fun that Patpong is known for.
 There’s a large night market too, which helps to draw tourists from all walks of life to the area.

 What to do there: Peruse the large selection of goods at Patpong Night Market, where you’ll find everything from novelty gadgets and slogan t-shirts to crafts from the hill tribes of Northern Thailand and typical souvenirs.
-Do be sure to haggle if you want to buy anything as prices are often over-inflated.
+Be sure to haggle if you want to buy anything, as prices are often over-inflated.
 Experience Bangkok’s adult-focused night scene in one of the beer bars or go go bars, and watch as people shimmy against poles and perform erotic dances on the stages.
-Do be cautious of scams, however, and always check prices beforehand.
+Be cautious of scams, however, and always check prices beforehand.